KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Exam Questions/Assertion.md

 The second one actually uses BSA properly, and goes out of the source.
 The "because" talks about individuals, "so" goes on to talk about community, and "as a result" talks about the nation.

-> Note:
-> 1. When doing assertion, cover up your evidence, and then make your own extension.
-This is so that you don't PARAPHRASE but rather give a NEW PERSPECTIVE.
-> 2. Avoid keywords from the evidence in your extension.
-> 3. Bring in your own POV* (this one is a bit harder so you can skip it if you don't know how to do it)

 ## Bonus Task